 Global Leadership Programme

-Panasonic is one of the largest Japanese multinational electronics corporations, headquartered in Japan.
-Under the leadership of the newly appointed President, managers across the globe were given a mandate to innovate on both a local and global scale under the banner “cross value innovation”.
-Despite the tremendous energy in the organisation for the opportunities to innovate, managers were aware that a process was needed to help drive a culture of innovation which fosters a spirit of collaboration across disciplines and regions which would deliver innovative integrated solutions for customers.
+Panasonic is one of the largest Japanese multinational electronics corporations.
+Under the leadership of the newly appointed President, managers across the globe were given a mandate to innovate on both a local and global scale under the banner “cross-value innovation”.
+Despite the tremendous energy to find opportunities to innovate, Panasonic managers were aware that a process was needed to help drive a culture of innovation that fostered a spirit of collaboration across disciplines and regions and would deliver innovative integrated solutions for customers.
 Cultural change and new ways of working, rooted in the Panasonic enduring principles, needed to be embedded in the organisational networks to enable sustainable innovative change.
-The leadership teams, running Panasonic businesses in countries across the globe, were identified as the target audience for a two year journey of leadership development to support them in making the transformational change.
+The leadership teams, running Panasonic businesses across the globe, were identified as the target audience for a leadership development journey to support them in making the transformational change.

 Collaborative Programme Design

-The participants were exposed to bold new ideas and challenged to reframe their mind set on innovative thinking, delivered business projects that added real change and innovation to the business.
+The participants were exposed to bold new ideas and challenged to reframe their mindset on innovative thinking, delivering business projects that added real change and innovation to the business.
 Projects covered innovation in product, process and services and many continued from concept design at the end of the programme to implementation in the following year.
-Cross functional and cross cultural collaboration was key in delivering change in the business reinforcing the principles of “one Panasonic”.
+Cross-functional and cross-cultural collaboration was key in delivering change in the business, reinforcing the principles of “one Panasonic”.